 Sports and race betting

-Is having a wager on your favourite team now and then, or having the odd racing bet a sign you have a problem with gambling?
-It's important to know where to draw the line between loving the sport and being swept up by betting.
+It's important to know where to draw the line between having an occasional wager and being swept up by betting.

 Research in 2015 found that 41% of people who regularly bet on sporting events experience one or more gambling-related problems.